SNERONinactive/EvAyako.github.io/README.md

 - lvlname is the name of the level.
 - src is the location of the level preview file.
 - id is the id of the level

+3. Finally add, remove, change the position of the level in our sheet.